meltyourface/blank/posts/modern-occultism/Enochian-Ritual-for-Invoking-Archangels/index.md

 3.- Begin by invoking the primary Archangel sigil:

-Sigil: The sigil of the Seven Archangels, which can be found as a heptagram composed of seven unique sigils representing each Archangel.
+**Sigil**: The sigil of the Seven Archangels, which can be found as a heptagram composed of seven unique sigils representing each Archangel.
 Place the sigil in the center of your ritual altar.

 4.- With the sigil in place, intone the following Enochian chant to call upon the Archangels and invite their presence: